Page 1 of 1

 by Ves

-Managing Pool and Rolling Dice
+Managing Pool and Gaining Edge

 Managing your Pool begins with 3/9 charges both parties begin with at the beginning of the thread.
 At the beginning of each player’s turn after their first post, they charge +1 Pool automatically.
 You can use actions during your turn to use Ava Class Arbiters and charge more.
 Each Ava you use costs 1 action and adds +1 to your Pool.